jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - 4G
         - 4G allows for mobile devices to achieve 100 Mbps, and stationary devices can reach 1 Gbps
         - LTE and WiMAX are common transmission systems
+        - **WiMAX**: Broadband Wireless Access IEEE 802.16 is a well-known example of wireless broadband; WiMAX can potentially deliver data rates of > 30 Mbps
     - 5G
         - 5G uses higher frequencies than previous tech, allowing for higher transmission speeds — up to 10 Gbps, but at reduced distances
         - Orgs need to enforce security requirements on 5G